 Speed is crucial here.
 The faster you can roll tests out and learn from them, the better you can perform as a team.

 2. Test Every Day

-Testing is pointless unless you’re measuring metrics that really matter.
+Testing is pointless unless you’re measuring product metrics that really matter.
 It’s easy to optimize the presentation layer of your product, turn a few buttons different colors, and get a small lift in conversion rates.

 It’s harder, but more worthwhile in the long-term, to use testing to build a better, more valuable product and improve the user experience.